GoogleCloudPlatform/bigquery-utils/views/audit/README.md

   ```

-* Run this query to see slot usage for query that uses reservations.
+* Run this query to see slot usage for scripts that uses reservations.

   ```